-From the main WordFinder homepage, you’ll see the “Game Dictionary” option below the main search bar.
+From the main WordFinder homepage, you’ll see the game dictionary dropdown menu next to the main search bar.
 Pick from the provided options.
-If you’re not sure, “All Scrabble Dictionaries” is typically the safest bet.
-You can also choose from the full list of word game cheats that we offer, including:
+If you’re not sure, “All Games (No Points)” is typically the safest bet.
+You can also choose from the full list of word game cheats that we offer.

 4 Pics 1 Word

 Our word finder tool can help with any of the games listed above.
 If you’re looking for help with Wordle, we have a dedicated Wordle solver that will find all the five-letter words you need.
 Our daily Wordle hints can point you in the right direction, or you can jump straight to a list of Wordle answers if you'd like too.

 Once you’ve picked your game, the next step is to enter the letters you want to search and unscramble.
 You can enter up to 20 letters at a time, including up to three wildcards.
 Indicate a wildcard with either a space or a question mark.
 Then, simply click on the magnifying glass search button.

 But wait!
 There’s more!
 Just like we have in the WordFinder mobile app, the WordFinder website tool also offers four main options for advanced searches.
 You can use any or all these options in any combination.
 You can also enter up to 20 letters in any of the search options.

 Starts with: See words that start with these letters.
 Entering “WO” may provide such words as “word,” ‘won” and “wolf.”

 Contains: See words that contain these letters in this order.
 You can also include underscores for letters in a certain position.
 So, entering “C_E” may provide such words as “access,” “cache” and “cheat.”